gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 An SCTP Endpoint supporting only legacy SCTP Restart and involved in an SCTP Association using DTLS Chunks SHOULD NOT attempt to restart the Association.
-The effect will be that the restart initiator will receive INIT-ACK but then all sent packets with COOCKE-ECHO will be dropped until the peer nodes times out the SCTP Association from lack of any response from the restarting node.
+The effect will be that the restart initiator will receive INIT-ACK but then all sent packets with COOKIE-ECHO will be dropped until the peer nodes times out the SCTP Association from lack of any response from the restarting node.

-An SCTP Endpoint supporting only legacy SCTP Restart and involved in an SCTP Association using DTLS Chunks, when receiving an COOCKIE-ECHO chunk protected by DTLS chunk as described in {{protected-restart}}, thus having the R bit (Restart Indicator) set in the DTLS Chunk (see
+An SCTP Endpoint supporting only legacy SCTP Restart and involved in an SCTP Association using DTLS Chunks, when receiving an COOKIE-ECHO chunk protected by DTLS chunk as described in {{protected-restart}}, thus having the R bit (Restart Indicator) set in the DTLS Chunk (see
 {{sctp-DTLS-chunk-newchunk-crypt-struct}}), will silently discard it.